 The Project will review and discuss events leading up to and formulating the basis for Stage Gate Decisions with Project Leadership on a regular basis.
-The Project's critical path, as described in the Schedule Management section of this document, is based on the Deliverables and WPs necessary to complete to achieve the Stage Gate criteria.
-In addition to managing the Project Schedule to achieve on-time completion of the critical path tasks, ongoing discussions and open dialog will ensure the outcomes of formal, documented Decisions.
+The Project's "Critical Path Items," as described in the Schedule Management section of this document, are based on Deliverables, WPs and other activities which must be completed to achieve Stage Gate criteria.
+In addition to managing the Project Schedule to achieve on-time completion of the "Critical Path Items," ongoing discussions and open dialog will ensure the outcomes of formal, documented Decisions.
 The table below shows the decision Tier for each Stage Gate described in Attachment 1 to the SSI Contract.